 - Using an optimized number of test cases and testing the entire application

-Question: What are the functional test cases and non-functional test cases?
+32. What are functional test cases and non-functional test cases?

-Answer: Functional testing defines as testing the ‘functionality’ of a software or an application under review.
+Functional testing is defined as testing the ‘functionality’ of a software or an application under review.
 The software is examined as per client requirements.
-A document called as s requirement specification or software specification is used as a guide to testing the application.
+A document called the requirement specification or software specification is used as a guide to testing the application.

 Quality Control (QC) is about the quality of the product.
 QC suggests improvements apart from finding defects.
 Hence, QC implements the process set by QA.
 The testing team is responsible for quality control.

 The software testing process ensures that the product which is developed by developers meets the requirements of the user.
 The testing aims to find bugs and to get them fixed by the development team, thereby maintaining the quality of the product to be delivered to the customer.

 36. What are drivers and stubs in manual testing?

 Drivers and stubs are part of incremental testing.
 Incremental testing consists of two approaches, namely the bottom-up and top-down approach.
 Drivers are used in bottom-up testing, and the stub is used for a top-down approach.
 The stub, which is a dummy code or program, is used to test the main module.

 37. What are the differences between test cases, test scenarios, and test scripts?

 Test Cases: A document that contains the steps to be executed.
 A test case document is already planned and contains edge cases.